 Whom can you recruit?

-But global talent may be closer than you think.
+Global talent may be closer than you think

 The advantages of recruiting an accompanying person

 - Can start work right away; generally no new process/official application required

 - Many of the practical details such as accommodation may already be solved

 - Highly motivated to be part of a social context and feel professionally fulfilled